Meet The Co-Founders

 Viengkhone (Moonoy) Kodpathoum

-Viengkhone, or as we all know her as – Moonoy, has a background in marketing and communications and worked with a national newspaper prior to Ock Pop Tok.
-Originally from Pakse province, Moonoy moved up to Luang Prabang after completing her 2 degrees in Education and Business Studies at Vientiane College.
+Viengkhone, known as Moonoy, has a background in marketing and communications and worked with a national newspaper prior to Ock Pop Tok.
+Originally from Pakse province, Moonoy moved to Luang Prabang after completing her two degrees in Education and Business Studies at Vientiane College.
 She was drawn here by her love for culture and textiles.
-She joined us as shop supervisor and since then has moved to become Manager of the Retail staff.
-She has represented Ock Pop Tok as a textile ambassador traveling as far away as Japan, China, and the United States to represent Ock Pop Tok as a textile ambassador at different conferences.
-She appreciates the vast opportunities Ock Pop Tok has given her to travel but also expand her management skills.
-When she’s not rearranging the retail shops or helping customers, you can find Moonoy cooking up a storm in the kitchen or crafting her own textile jewelry that she loves making for friends and family.
+She joined us as shop supervisor and is now Manager of the Retail staff.
+She has represented Ock Pop Tok as a textile ambassador traveling as far away as Japan, China, and the United States.
+She is appreciative of the opportunities Ock Pop Tok has given her to expand her management skills as well.
+When she’s not rearranging the retail shops, helping customers or traveling, you can find Moonoy cooking up a storm in the kitchen or crafting her own textile jewelry which she loves making for friends and family.

 If you are ever shopping on one of our three stores, you will most likely see Feua’s smiling face!
 Feua has been part of the retail team since 2016.
 He loves meeting new people, interacting with different cultures and understanding the history of textiles.
 Feua is originally from the Long Mieng province 5 hours by bus from Luang Prabang.
 He moved to Luang Prabang to work in hospitality.
 If not in one of our stores, you’ll find Feua playing Rattan Ball with friends, being the star of the football game or jogging to keep fit!